mhanna50/Website_Analyzer/README.md

 4. `appsettings*.json` contains empty placeholders, keeping secrets out of commits.
 5. Set `ALLOWED_ORIGINS` (comma-separated list) before deploying to Render so CORS accepts your Vercel domain (e.g., `https://your-app.vercel.app`).
 Use `http://localhost:5173` for local dev.
 6. On Vercel, set `VITE_API_BASE_URL=https://<your-render-app>.onrender.com` so the frontend calls the hosted API.
 For local dev, set `VITE_API_BASE_URL=http://localhost:5218`.
+7. Keep the Render backend warm to avoid multi-minute cold starts.
+Add a repository secret named `WARM_PING_URL` that points to your Render root status endpoint (e.g., `https://performance-seo-api.onrender.com/`).
+The scheduled GitHub Action in `.github/workflows/warm-backend.yml` pings it every 15 minutes so the dyno stays awake; you can also trigger it manually with *Run workflow*.

 ---